 Anti-Inflammatory Mechanism of Action

-Lactoferrin modulates immune responses to decrease inflammation through several mechanisms.
+Lactoferrin may modulate immune responses to help manage inflammation through several mechanisms.

 - Lactoferrin inhibits proinflammatory cytokines, including TNF-α, IL-1β, and IL-6, which drive inflammation.